The Divorce Process

 The Decree Absolute brings your marriage to an end and leaves you free to re-marry.

-In terms of timings the average length of an uncontested divorce is usually around 6 months but this depends on the complexity of your circumstances and how amicable both parties are in agreeing the solution.
+In terms of timings the average length of an uncontested divorce is usually around 6 months but this depends on the complexity of your circumstances, how amicable both parties are in agreeing the solution and whether the Courts have any delays.

 Contact Our Expert Divorce Solicitors